 In addition to using the resources below, alumni may want to set up an individual appointment with one of our alumni advisors.
-If you are a member of the Class of 2020, please schedule an appointment with Marcia Pennington Shannon; for those recent JD graduates (1-3 years out of law school), please schedule an appointment with Robyn Rucker; for those JD graduates more than 3 years out of law school, please contact Marilyn Tucker, Director of Alumni Career Services; and for LL.M. graduates, please schedule an appointment with the Office of Graduate Careers.
+If you are a member of the Class of 2021, please schedule an appointment with Robyn Rucker; for those recent JD graduates (1-3 years out of law school), please schedule an appointment with Robyn Rucker; for those JD graduates more than 3 years out of law school, please contact Marilyn Tucker, Director of Alumni Career Services; and for LL.M. graduates, please schedule an appointment with the Office of Graduate Careers.
 Any of these advisors are happy to discuss your career concerns – – such as, but not limited to – – Career Path Exploration, Job Search Strategies, Networking Skills, Application Materials, Exploring Job Search Resources, and Interview Preparation.

 Job Search Toolbox

 Resources for those who want to consider alternative careers